Fostering international linkages & investment

 Oi Yee Choo

-11:00am-11:30am: Morning Tea
+11:00am -11:30am - Morning Tea

-PLENARY 2: Market trends, dynamics and outlook
+PLENARY 2 | Market trends, dynamics and outlook

 This session brings together traders, brokers, and corporate buyers to share practical insights from the markets, focusing on trading activities, supply-demand dynamics, pricing signals, and liquidity trends.
 As carbon markets evolve in response to emerging integrity standards and net zero guidance, speakers will unpack how these developments are influencing market behaviour, buyer preferences, and capital flows.

-12:30pm – 1:30pm, Lunch
+12:30pm – 1:30pm - Networking Lunch

-Fireside chat: Building trust in carbon markets: Why governments matter
+Fireside chat | Building trust in carbon markets: Why regulatory frameworks matter

-PLENARY 3: Removals, reductions & avoidance
+PLENARY 3 | Removals, reductions & avoidance

 As demand for high-integrity carbon credits grows, removals are increasingly perceived as the gold standard, while avoidance credits face heightened scrutiny particularly around additionality.
 This distinction risks oversimplifying real-world climate solutions and diverting investment from high-impact avoidance projects including forest conservation in countries with rich natural carbon sinks.
 In this session, experts will unpack integrity best practice and explore how market guidance can support all credible pathways to mitigate climate impacts.